 From time to time, we may be involved in routine legal proceedings, as well as demands, claims and threatened litigation, which arise in the normal course of our business.
-We believe there is no litigation pending that, individually or in the aggregate, will have a material adverse effect on our results of operations or financial condition.
-The information contained in Note 6 to the Consolidated Financial Statements under the heading "Litigation" in Part I, Item 1 is incorporated herein by reference.
+Litigation can be expensive and disruptive to normal business operations.
+Moreover, the results of legal proceedings, particularly complex legal proceedings, cannot be predicted with any certainty.
+We disclosed information about certain of our legal proceedings in Part I, Item 3 of our Annual Report on Form 10-K for the year ended September 30, 2017.
+For an update to those disclosures, see Note 7 to the Consolidated Financial Statements under the heading "Litigation" in Part I, Item 1.